charB66/charB66/README.md

 If you are looking for a new collaborator, let me know 👋

 ### Looking for collaborate 👯
-It would be a pleasure to collaborate with on any type of cybersecurity project 💪
+It would be a pleasure to collaborate on any type of cybersecurity project 💪

 <!--
 **RocaFR/RocaFR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.